CapriciousSun/Algos/Fleeting/Weighted Graphs.md

 A subset of weighted graphs is signed graph, where negative edge lengths exist.
 Dijkstra's algorithm is not helpful in this scenario, as the shortest path to and from any point would have to pass through shorter points along the way.
 This no longer holds for paths with negative length.

 ## Bellman-Ford Algorithm
-The Bellman-Ford algorithm is what's used for signed graphs.
+The [[Bellman-Ford Algorithm]] is what's used for signed graphs.
 The